ministryofjustice/moj-frontend/docs/components/api-error/_accessibility.md

 eleventyComputed:
   override:eleventyNavigation: false
 ---
 No accessibility findings were included when this component was added.
-There may be more information in the [‘api error’ Github discussion]({{ githuburl }}).
+There may be more information in the [‘API error’ Github discussion]({{ githuburl }}).

 ## Contribute accessibility findings